hteumeuleu/caniemail/_features/css-at-media.md

     "6": "Partial.
 Not supported with non Gmail accounts.", "7": "Partial.
 Does not support height based media queries.", "8": "Partial.
 Does not support landscape media query.", "9": "Partial.
-Not supported with Hotmail/Outlook accounts."
+Not supported with Hotmail/Outlook accounts.", "10": "Partial.
+Nested media queries are removed."
 }
 links: {
     "Can I use: CSS3 Media Queries":"https://caniuse.com/#feat=css-mediaqueries",